Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Transparency and communication

-• Organizations: industrial companies, service providers, public administrations.
+• Organisations: industrial companies, service providers and public administrations.

-• Products and services: food, textiles, energy, transport.
+• Products and services: food, textiles, energy and transport.

-• Territorial projects: cities or regions pursuing climate neutrality.
+• Territorial projects: cities or regions pursuing carbon neutrality.

 • Paris Agreement (2015).